Zhao-Lab-UW-DHO/AdaptFM/README.md

 ### Testing AdaptFM

 We have provided some test data for AdaptFM on [hugging face](https://huggingface.co/datasets/hbakhtiar/AdaptFM_Testing/tree/main).
 Descriptions of each dataset are in the hugging face 'ReadME' file.
-You can download datasets by using the below codeblock, change 'allow_patterns' to the dataset you want to download.
+You can download datasets by using the below codeblock, change 'allow_patterns' to the dataset you want to download, and 'local_dir' to the location you want to download the data.
 Note the entire repo is over 100GB so ensure you have enough space before downloading.

 ```
 pip install huggingface_hub